toastjpg/quartz/content/index.md

 I'm a 4th-year [Computing Science](https://www.sfu.ca/computing.html) student at Simon Fraser University.

-Recently, I've been learning about [software testing](https://www2.cs.sfu.ca/~wsumner/teaching/473/24/) and [mobile app development](https://www.sfu.ca/outlines.html?2024/fall/cmpt/362/d100) with Android Kotlin.
+Currently, I'm learning about [software testing](https://www2.cs.sfu.ca/~wsumner/teaching/473/24/) and [mobile app development](https://www.sfu.ca/outlines.html?2024/fall/cmpt/362/d100) with Android Kotlin.

 In general, I enjoy learning about software development and the strategies for building software at scale.\
 I also like to spend time exploring the outdoors, playing electric guitar, and going to the gym.